watura/api-spec-1/how-to/channels-pm.md

     -X POST
 ```

 In every other way, they can be treated like any other channels and messages.
 Note that the "owner's" ID will not be in the write-access ACL, but they will not function any differently from anyone else.

+#### Existing PM Channels

+If you want to see a PM channel between specific users without sending a message, you can use the [Existing PM endpoint](../resources/channels/lookup#get-users-me-channels-existing_pm) to find the channel ID.

 #### ACL